finopsfoundation/framework/_resources/project--container-cost-allocation.md

 {% endfor %}
 </div>

+## Ways to contribute
+FinOps practitioners can contribute in two ways.
+This collection of cards is maintained separately from the working group repository that handles more of the raw information and scripts.
+While we work on a future where we'll source all of this content from one source of truth, everyone's welcome to contribute to either of these repos.

+**In short:**
+* Contributing to [this repo](https://github.com/finopsfoundation/framework) edits the website content (the above cards)
+* Contributing to [this repo](https://github.com/finopsfoundation/sig-containers) edits code examples and raw Working Group content

+It can get a little complicated with regards to how we manage the site data.
+Feel free to fill out issues to communicate your recommendations or <a href="javascript:void(0);" onclick="modalToggle('modal-contribute')">Make a Suggestion</a> to suggest edits to the site.

+You can also get in touch with our WG via [Community Slack channel](https://finopsfoundation.slack.com/archives/C0180PC67T2) if you have more questions or want to contribute, or add Issues on the [Working Group's GitHub repo](https://github.com/finopsfoundation/sig-containers).

+Thanks for your patience as we improve how we welcome community contributions to our more advanced projects.

 ## Help Wanted: User Stories!

 We welcome any and all community user stories on how to best allocate and manage container costs at scale.
 User stories will be featured as links on all of these cards and be part of the greater FinOps Foundation collection of stories.